 Epidemiology is widely used to establish health benefits & hazards of various substances, including ethanol.
 And few substances demonstrate the perils of poor study design, confounding proxy variables (hidden variables which are more significant in producing the outcome than the reputed causative variables of the study) and bad judgement to the extent of ethanol in the hands of epidemiologists.
-A controlled epidemiological study of ethanol would be randomized (individuals randomly assigned to be nondrinkers, light drinkers and heavy drinkers with no differences between subject groups other than the variables under study), double-blind (neither the subjects nor the experimenters know which individuals are receiving alcohol or a placebo), longitudinal (same individuals over time) and long-term (individuals designated nondrinkers, light drinkers or heavy drinkers are not to change drinking patterns for many years).
-The expense, logistics and ethics of a controlled study of beverage alcohol make it an absurdity to contemplate.
+A controlled clinical trial of ethanol would be randomized (individuals randomly assigned to be nondrinkers, light drinkers and heavy drinkers with no differences between subject groups other than the variables under study), double-blind (neither the subjects nor the experimenters know which individuals are receiving alcohol or a placebo), longitudinal (same individuals over time) and long-term (individuals designated nondrinkers, light drinkers or heavy drinkers are not to change drinking patterns for many years).
+Blinded studies of alcohol consumption are probably not feasible.

 (Although cross-sectional studies can be called "controlled", they record a cross-section of characteristics within a short time-frame — in contrast to longitudinal studies which follow the same cohort of subjects over a long time period.
 A cross-sectional study in a Miami Hospital found that most people are born Cuban and die Jewish.
 More seriously, it has been observed that smokers have fewer beta-amyloid plaques upon autopsy than non-smokers, but smokers die at an earlier age and the autopsy results cannot be taken as proof that smoking reduces the risk of Alzheimer's Disease.)